How to Get the List of Computer Accounts in an Active Directory Domain Using PowerShell

 Finding Inactive Computer Accounts

-To identify inactive computer accounts, you can check the LastLogonDate property:
+To find inactive computer accounts, you can check the LastLogonDate property:

 Get-ADComputer -Filter * -Properties LastLogonDate | Where-Object { $_.LastLogonDate -lt (Get-Date).AddDays(-90) } | Select-Object Name, LastLogonDate

-This command will pull up all the computers that haven’t logged in for the past 90 days.
+This will give you all the computers that haven’t logged in for the past 90 days.

-If you want to save this list of computer accounts to a CSV file for reporting or further analysis, you can use the following command:
+If you want to export this list to a CSV file for reporting or further analysis:

 Get-ADComputer -Filter * | Select-Object Name, OperatingSystem, LastLogonDate | Export-Csv -Path C:\ComputerList.csv -NoTypeInformation